bethoffman/cosmos-sdk/docs/architecture/adr-037-gov-split-vote.md

 ### Negative

-* Is more complex than simple voting, and so may be harder to explain to users.
+* It is more complex than simple voting, and so may be harder to explain to users.
 However, this is mostly mitigated because the feature is opt-in.

 ### Neutral